Empower Your Practice

 1. Why is healthcare SEO important?

 Healthcare SEO is vital because the patient journey now begins online.
-It is a cost-effective way to compete with the NHS for specific private services and capture high-intent local traffic.
+It is a cost-effective way to capture high-intent local traffic and compete with large health systems for specific service queries.
 Unlike paid ads, which stop working when you stop paying, SEO builds long-term organic traffic and sustainable patient acquisition.

 1. What is the difference between healthcare SEO and regular SEO?

 Healthcare SEO is subject to YMYL standards, meaning search engines scrutinise content for accuracy and expertise more heavily.
-It must also adhere to strict regulations regarding medical claims (ASA) and data privacy (GDPR), requiring a more cautious and authoritative approach than general SEO.
+It must also adhere to strict regulations regarding medical claims and HIPAA compliance, requiring a more cautious and authoritative approach than general SEO.

 1. How does YMYL affect healthcare websites?